udayRedI/go-starter-kit/README.md

 ## Auth <a name="auth"></a>
-Objective is not to facilitate auth because there could be any number validations.
+Objective is not to provide auth but to help inject in routes.
 You will be able to reuse auth for every route.
-Once auth is finalized, its injected into `Request` object which is passed on to controller.
+Once auth is finalized, an `auth` object injected into `Request` and all controllers and services will have access to it.

 Defining an auth:
 ```